How do you know if your mobile game is performing well? The short answer is—by tracking various mobile game KPIs.

 This metric is also among the essential mobile game KPIs for user acquisition.
 It tells you how many new installs your game averages each day.
 That, in turn, suggests how popular your game is, as well as how your user acquisition campaigns are performing.

-This metric is about attribution – it tells you which channel are the installs for your mobile game coming from.
+This mobile game KPI is about attribution – it tells you which channel are the installs for your mobile game coming from.
 Knowing this is essential because it allows you to tweak your user acquisition campaigns and improve their performance.

 For example, you might discover that most of your installs come from organic search on Google Play or perhaps from app install ads on Facebook.